shashimalcse/oauth-ai-agents/draft-oauth-ai-agents-on-behalf-of-user.md

 Token Revocation and Expiration:
 : Access Tokens MUST have bounded lifetimes, and Authorization Servers MUST offer mechanisms to revoke tokens (e.g., via token revocation endpoint as per {{RFC7009}}).
 This is especially useful when an Agent is suspected to be compromised or misbehaving.

+Token Binding and Replay Protection:
+: To mitigate replay attacks and unauthorized token use, Authorization Servers and Clients SHOULD implement token binding mechanisms, such as those described in {{RFC7800}} (OAuth 2.0 Token Binding).
+Binding tokens cryptographically to the client or agent instance ensures tokens cannot be reused by malicious actors.
+Resource Servers SHOULD validate token bindings where supported.

 Delegation Risks:
 : Authorization Servers and Resource Servers SHOULD validate delegation, ensuring that agents only act within the bounds of their delegated authority.
 This includes validating the act claim and ensuring that the agent has the necessary permissions to perform the requested actions on behalf of the user or another agent.